FireworksProject/jfdi/docs/create-devbox.md

 	rm ~/VBoxGuestAdditions.iso
 	rmdir ~/vbg

-Then, exit the VM.

 ### 4) Install Application Dependencies
 Exit the VM and restart it from the local machine again using `vagrant reload`.
-Log back in with `vagrant ssh` and run the update the application dependencies by running the provided script:
+Log back in with `vagrant ssh` and then build the server:

-	/vagrant/application_dependencies.sh
+	sudo ~/usr/bin/jfd build-server

-This will install NGINX and PHP.
+This will install Node.js, CouchDB, NGINX and PHP.

 ### 5) Package the Box